Pranayadabbeta/garuda/README.md

 Overview

-Sentinel-Vision is a computer vision system designed to enhance visual perception and improve object detection accuracy under challenging environmental conditions such as fog, rain, snow, and low-light scenarios.
+Garuda is a computer vision system designed to enhance visual perception and improve object detection accuracy under challenging environmental conditions such as fog, rain, snow, and low-light scenarios.
 The project focuses on improving surveillance and monitoring reliability by combining advanced image enhancement techniques with lightweight real-time object detection models.

 Problem Statement